cfindlayisme/wmb/README.md

 ## Launching
 See `docker-compose.yaml` for an example of how to launch the bot.
 Just have to change envionment variables and run `docker-compose up -d`

+Builds exist for `amd64` amd `arm64` architectures in the docker repo, so it should work on most systems incl raspberry pis and x86_64 systems.

 ## Envionment Variables
 - `IRC_SERVER` in server:port format
 - `IRC_CHANNEL`